tomwenseleers/mandelExplorer/README.md

 2. A function to create particular views at given resolution (function `zoom()`)
 3. A function to create animated real-time zooms to a given location (function `mandelbrot()`)

 The actual [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set "Mandelbrot set") is calculated using optimized Rcpp code that uses OpenMP multithreading and SIMD vectorized operations.
 The animated real-time zooms make use of the nativeRaster format of the R package [`nara`] (https://github.com/coolbutuseless/nara) to achieve decent framerates.
+So this package forms a good demonstration to illustrate the use of OpenMP in Rcpp to speed up code and of fast nativeRaster graphics to achieve real-time animation at high framerates.

 ## Installation